eludris/eludris/plan.md

 #### Interacting With Pandemonium

-To actually be able to properly use Eludris you will need to establish a Pandemonium connection which is essentially the programming equivalent of sending yourself straight to hell's boiler room.
+To actually be able to properly use Derailed you will need to establish a Pandemonium connection which is essentially the programming equivalent of sending yourself straight to hell's boiler room.

 Contrary to how it may seem, going to hell is actually very easy, all you need to do is connect to the websocket and send a Ping frame every 20 seconds and tada!
 Pandemonium will start sending you events.

-The current payload you can get as of Eludris v0.2.0 is a [message](#message) payload.
+The current payload you can get as of Derailed v0.2.0 is a [message](#message) payload.